sotrh/learn-wgpu/docs/showcase/pong/README.md

 <div class="warning">

-This example is currently broken for 0.8.
-Some of the dependecies used are still on wgpu 0.7 which causes some dependency conflicts.
-Once the `imgui-wgpu` crate has been updated to use wgpu 0.8 I'll update the dependencies and remove this warning.
+This example is currently broken.
+I'm planning on rewriting it to use `wgsl` as well as being more sound design wise.

 </div>